karthikeyan28d/karthikeyan28d/README.md

 ---

-🧠 I’m an MLOps Engineer with 2+ years of experience delivering end-to-end ML solutions at Volvo Group.
+🚀 Hey there!
+I'm an MLOps Engineer with 2+ years of hands-on experience at Volvo Group, where I’ve been designing and scaling machine learning systems that actually make it to production (yes, beyond the Jupyter notebook!).

-I specialize in building robust pipelines that help data science teams move from prototype to production—smoothly and scalably.
+🔧 I love turning experimental models into reliable, automated pipelines — making life easier for data science teams and helping businesses unlock real value from AI.

 ---